ahmadalii112/ikonicsolution-project/README.md

 ### `Note:`
 <p>
-As it is mentioned in the email that  You have the flexibility to select your preferred frontend technology from the options I have Done this with Blade and Laravel also I have Created APIs of it and I have know basic knowledge of VUE js but it will choose blade
+As it is mentioned in the email that  You have the flexibility to select your preferred frontend technology from the options I have Done this with Blade and Laravel also I have Created APIs of it and I have know basic knowledge of VUE js but it will choose blade you can review my code base
 </p>